kousuke-nakano/jQMC/examples/example05/README.md

 # example05

 Potential energy surface of hydrogen molecule with cartesian GTOs.
 All electron calculations.
 Comparison of atomic forces with the derivative of the PES.
+The atomic forces are computed by fully exploiting algorithmic differentiation (AD) as implemented in **JAX**.
+The pioneering application of AD in ab initio QMC was first introduced by S. Sorella and L. Capriotti in 2010 [^2010SORjcp].

 ## Generate a trial WF